 Conditions reported by households with very low food security are compared with those reported by food-secure households and by households with low (but not very low) food security in the following chart:

 The defining characteristic of very low food security is that—at times during the year—food intake of household members is reduced and their normal eating patterns are disrupted because the household lacks money and other resources for food.
 Very low food security is characterized in terms of the conditions that households in this category typically reported in the annual survey.
 In 2022:

 - 98 percent reported having worried their food would run out before they had money to buy more.

 - 97 percent reported the food they bought just did not last, and they did not have money to get more.

-All households without children that were classified as having very low food security reported at least 6 of these conditions, and 69 percent reported 7 or more.
+All households without children that were classified as having very low food security reported at least 6 of these conditions, and most households with very low food security, 65 percent, reported 7 or more food-insecure conditions.
 Food-insecure conditions in households with children followed a similar pattern.

 Return to Overview